sharontherese/sharon-kabel/content/post/schillebeeckx-implicit-conclusions/index.md

 > De vage openheid die het schema zelf opzettelijk had gelaten, werd door die nota blootgelegd.
 Bij herlezing van de twee teksten wordt het steeds evidenter: de nota onderlijnt datgene wat de Constitutie zelf zegt, maar dan zonder de diplomatieke vaagheid waarin de tekst was gehuld...De minderheid was niet tegen de collegialiteit zoals de tekst die letterlijk formuleerde, maar wel tegen het hoopvolle perspectief dat de meerderheid van de leerstellige commissie bewust vaag en wat al te diplomatiek erin wilde laten meeklinken, zonder het in de tekst le formuleren.

-> The vague openness that the scheme itself had intentionally left was exposed by that note.
-When the two texts are reread, it becomes more and more evident: the memorandum underlines what the Constitution itself says, but without the diplomatic vagueness surrounding the text...The minority was not against collegiality as the text formulated it literally, but against the hopeful perspective that the majority of the doctrinal committee deliberately wanted to reflect in a vague and somewhat too diplomatic way, without formulating it in the text.
+> The vague openness intentionally left by the schema itself, was exposed by that note.
+At the rereading of the two texts, it becomes even more evident; the note underscores what the constitution itself says, but without the diplomatic vagueness in which the text was shrouded...The minority was not opposed to collegiality as was literally formulated in the text, but was against the hopeful perspective that the majority of the doctrinal commission wanted to resonate with using conscious vagueness, and all too diplomatic language, without formulating it as such in the text.
+(Translation by Gregory Arblaster)

 One last, unintentionally hilarious quotation from Schillebeeckx in January[^3]:

 > Ik vind het zelf indroevig, dat ik twee artikelen moet schrijven met allerlei theologische distincties en uitleg om enigszins klaarheid te hrengen.
 Als zo iets nodig is, wijst dit duidelijk op een ondoorzichtige situatie.
 En de gelovigen zijn al deze geleerde uitleg grondig beu.
 Ik kan daarmee slechts instemmen.
 Ook hij paus Johannes moesten we voortdurend distincties maken.
 Maar zijn houding was menselijk overrompelend en bevrijdend, en daarom maakten we geen spektakel als hij dwars tegen het concilie in "St.-Jozef" prompt in de canon plaatste, ook al had de Kerk daar kennelijk geen uitgesproken behoefte aan.
 Johannes had met dezelfde nonchalance Maria tot Moeder van de Kerk kunnen proclameren.
 Goedmoedig zouden we geglimlacht hebben.

-> I personally find it sad that I have to write two articles with all kinds of theological distinctions and explanations in order to provide some clarity.
-If necessary, it clearly indicates an opaque situation.
-And the believers are thoroughly tired of all this learned explanation.
+> I myself find it depressing that I have to write two articles with all kinds of theological distinctions and explanations in order to bring some clarity.
+When such a thing is necessary, it clearly indicates an opaque situation and the faithful are thoroughly fed up with all these learned explanations.
 I can only agree with that.
-We also had to constantly make distinctions to Pope John.
-But his attitude was humanly overwhelming and liberating, which is why we made no spectacle when he promptly placed in the canon contrary to the council of "St. Joseph", even though the Church apparently had no explicit need for it.
-With the same nonchalance, John could have proclaimed Mary Mother of the Church.
-We would have smiled kindly.
+We also had to constantly make distinctions with Pope John, but his attitude was overwhelmingly humane and liberating which is why we did not make a spectacle when he suddenly placed St. Joseph in the canon at odds with the council, even though the church had no express need for it.
+John could have proclaimed Mary as Mother of the Church with the same nonchalance.
+We would have kindly smiled on.
+(Translation by Gregory Arblaster)

 Desipte its minimal long-term effects, the event clearly stayed with Schillebeeckx, as he brought it up years later in interviews.[^18]